 - Generate and commit automatic species and infra-specific taxon swaps when a genus is demoted to a subgenus, a subgenus is promoted to a genus, or a subgenus is moved from one genus to another – and the binomials of the species have to change.
 Automatically create new taxa for the new binomials and trinomials with the capability to manually edit them if needed (e.g., change the gender suffix).

-- Validate taxon change commit attempts for cases such as:
+- Validate taxon change commit attempts in certain cases (see feature request)

 Taxon Framework Relationships